epidemics/COVIDNPIs/README.md

 ### Getting help
-See `epimodel/tasks.py` docstrings and to discover all available tasks.
+See `epimodel/tasks.py` where the whole pipeline is defined.
+Read the docstrings and paramter descriptions to understand and discover all available tasks, their inputs, outputs and their configuration.

 You can also use `./luigi <TaskName> --help` to get information about the parameters of the task.

 `luigi-deps-tree --module epimodel.tasks <TaskName>` enables you to visualize the dependencies and what is and isn't completed.
 For example:

 ```
 $ luigi-deps-tree --module epimodel.tasks JohnsHopkins --RegionsDatasetTask-regions-dataset something
 └─--[JohnsHopkins-{'_output_directory': 'out', 'hopkins_output': 'john-hopkins.csv'} (COMPLETE)]